M4 entry wound

 Here’s an example of the AK47 calibre 7.62x39mm being fired into ballistic gelatin for comparison to the video above of the 5.56x45mm (M4) round.
 Whilst the video shows a soft point round being used, which theoretically should be more destructive than its full metal jacket counterpart, the video still illustrates nicely the significant penetration of the AK47 round without it yawing significantly or disintegrating.

 I once saw a good case study illustrating this point nicely where a casualty had sustained an AK47 gunshot wound to the right lateral thigh and we recovered the intact bullet from the inside of his left upper abdominal wall.
 It had passed through approximately 1 metre of his tissues and shredded his small bowel, but the projectile hadn’t fragmented at all, and the temporary cavitation hadn’t done enough damage to be lethal.
-The casualty required a laparotomy to remove multiple sections of small intestine, but made a good recovery.
+The casualty required a laparotomy to remove multiple sections of small intestine but made a good recovery.
 That one is a story for another time.

 The next photo is of a good friend of mine who was shot by an AK47 from approximately 200 metres whilst standing right next to me!
-Fortunately the bullet passed cleanly through and after a surgical clean out on the afternoon of the injury, he turned up ready for work the very next day.
+Fortunately, the bullet passed cleanly through and after a surgical clean-out on the afternoon of the injury, he turned up ready for work the very next day.
 They breed them tough where he is from!

 This image was taken a few days after the injury and the bruising from the temporary cavity of the projectile can be seen along the path of the bullet.
 The entrance wound is at the top of the left buttock, with the exit being down on the left upper thigh.

-Although an unpleasant injury to have, the fact that the AK47 round was travelling slower than an M4 at the same range would have been, coupled with the fact that the projectile remained intact and didn’t yaw significantly as in passed through him, meant the wound was nowhere near as devastating as the above-mentioned M4 injury in the same area.
+Although an unpleasant injury to have, the fact that the AK47 round was traveling slower than an M4 at the same range would have been, coupled with the fact that the projectile remained intact and didn’t yaw significantly as in passed through him, meant the wound was nowhere near as devastating as the above-mentioned M4 injury in the same area.
 It must be noted however that the comparison is far from perfect given that the M4 injury involved the bone, with the one immediately above passing solely through soft tissues.

 So there it is, all things being equal, when all is said and done I’d rather be shot with an AK47 than an M4 on any day of the week.
-Naturally as medical responders it is always important to treat the wound and not the rifle that inflicted it, and I have certainly seen some horrendous AK47 wounds over the years and some relatively minor ones from M4s, it all depends.
+Naturally, as medical responders, it is always important to treat the wound and not the rifle that inflicted it, and I have certainly seen some horrendous AK47 wounds over the years and some relatively minor ones from M4s, it all depends.

-The main take home points for medicos are to be aware of the magnitude of damage that can be caused by the temporary cavitation resulting from high velocity missile wounds, and also if you find an entrance wound, there’s no telling where in the body the projectile might have ended up!
+The main take-home points for medicos are to be aware of the magnitude of damage that can be caused by the temporary cavitation resulting from high-velocity missile wounds, and also if you find an entrance wound, there’s no telling where in the body the projectile might have ended up!